Prepare to install

 - Installing a Controller on a node in a SQL Server clustering installation, SQL Server mirroring installation, or on a server running Hyper-V is not supported.

-If you attempt to install (or upgrade to) a Windows VDA on an OS that is not supported for this product version, a message guides you to an article that describes your options.
+If you try to install or upgrade a VDA on a Windows OS that this product version doesn’t support, a message guides you to an article describing options.

 Permission and Active Directory requirements